AlDanial/cloc/README.md

  and/or recursively below the given directories.

  Input Options
-   --extract-with=<cmd>      This option is only needed if cloc is unable
+   --extract-with=CMD        This option is only needed if cloc is unable
                              to figure out how to extract the contents of the input file(s) by itself.
-                             Use <cmd> to extract binary archive files (e.g.:
+                             Use CMD to extract binary archive files (e.g.:
                              .tar.gz, .zip, .Z).
 Use the literal '>FILE<' as a stand-in for the actual file(s) to be extracted.
 For example, to count lines of code